 Day 5: Vorderriß – Karwendelhaus

-The first stage through Tirol starts in the Bavarian district of Vorderriß and leads along Rißtal Valley and through Johannestal Valley to the kleinen Ahornboden (Little Maple Ground) and Hochalmsattel.
-The pleasant, yet long section is characterised by the magnificent natural landscape.
-This stage ends with Karwendelhaus, at the foot of Birkkarspitze.
+The first stage through Tirol starts in the Bavarian district of Vorderriß and leads along the Rißtal Valley and through the Johannestal Valley to the Kleiner Ahornboden with its centuries-old chestnut trees and Hochalmsattel.
+This pleasant yet long section is boasts magnificent natural landscape.
+The stage ends at the Karwendelhaus hut at the foot of the Birkkarspitze mountain.

 Day 6: Karwendelhaus – Birkkarspitze – Halleranger

-The route leads from Karwendelhaus up to Schlauchkarsattel.
-After enjoying the magnificent view from the peak, the descent into Hinterautal Valley commences.
+The route leads from the Karwendelhaus up to the Schlauchkarsattel mountain.
+After enjoying the magnificent view from the peak, the descent into the Hinterautal Valley begins.
 Once there, it is uphill again towards Hallenlager.
-Hallerangerhaus or Hallerangeralm, the final point of the sixth stage.
-The relatively long and challenging tour is only recommended for experienced hikers.
+Stage six ends at the Hallerangerhaus hut, also known as the Hallerangeralm.
+The relatively long and challenging walk is only recommended for experienced hikers.

 Day 7: Halleranger – Wattens or Hall in Tirol

-From Hallerangerhaus, the seventh stage leads over Lafatscherjoch and Issjöchl to Herrenhäusern, the former administrative building for Hall Salt Mine.
-The route then continues through Halltal Valley.
+From Hallerangerhaus, the seventh stage leads over Lafatscherjoch and Issjöchl to Herrenhäusern, the former administrative building for the Hall Salt Mine.
+The route then continues through the Halltal Valley.

 Day 8: Wattens or Hall in Tirol – Lizumer Hütte Hut

-Starting from Hall or Wattens, you have the choice of either Option I (via Absam - Hall - Tulfes - Glungezer Hut - Rosenjoch - Naviser Jöchl - Lizumer Hut), or the easier Option II (via Gnadenwald - Fritzens - Wattens - Wattener Lizum - Lizumer Hut).
-Special features of the route: It is possible to make the journey to Tulfeinalm conveniently by bus or cable car.
+Starting from Hall or Wattens, you have the choice of either option I (via Absam - Hall - Tulfes - Glungezer Hut - Rosenjoch - Naviser Jöchl - Lizumer Hut), or the easier option II (via Gnadenwald - Fritzens - Wattens - Wattener Lizum - Lizumer Hut).
+It is possible to make the journey to the Tulfeinalm hut by bus or cable car.
 Hike up to Naviserjöchl from there along the Gwannschafsteig and then on to Lizumer Hütte.
-Alternately, it is possible to hike along the mountain ridge from Glungezer Hütte to the Lizumer Hütte.
-Attention: If planning to walk the mountain ridge, you should get to the Glungezer Hütte a day earlier and stay the night!
-Lizumer Hütte at 2,019 metres above sea level is the destination for this stage.
+Alternately, it is possible to hike along the mountain ridge from the Glungezer Hütte to the Lizumer Hütte.
+Be aware that if you are planning to walk along the mountain ridge, you should get to the Glungezer Hütte a day earlier and stay the night there.
+The Lizumer Hütte at 2,019 metres above sea level is where this stage ends.

 Day 9: Lizumer Hütte Hut – Tuxerjochhaus

 The route leads initially from the Lizumer Hütte up to Pluderlingssattel.
-It then heads on over Toten Böden and the Gschützspitzsattel and down to the Weitental Valley.
-After the climb to Tuxerjoch you will reach Tuxerjoch Haus, the final destination for stage nine of the route.
+It then heads on over Toter Böden and the Gschützspitzsattel and down to the Weitental Valley.
+After the climb to Tuxerjoch you will reach the Tuxerjoch Haus, the final destination of stage nine.

 Day 10: Tuxerjochhaus – Schlegeis

-Option 1: The tenth stage extends over a length of 12 kilometres from Tuxerjochhaus over Friesenbergscharte to the Schlegeis Reservoir.
-This section is considered to be the “crowning stage” of the Dream Path, as it contains partially exposed and some extremely steep sections.
+Option 1: The tenth stage extends over a length of 12 kilometres from the Tuxerjoch Haus over Friesenbergscharte to the Schlegeis reservoir.
+This section is considered to be the “crowning stage” of the Munich - Venice Dream Path, as it contains some exposed and extremely steep sections.

 Option 2: The trail leads from the hut to Spannagelhaus.
-From the edge of the Tux Glacier, the route leads over the Friesenbergscharte at almost 3,000 metres above sea level and past Lake Friesenbergsee before heading downwards towards Schlegeis.
-Alpengasthaus Dominikushütte marks the end of this stage, or the Olperer Hütte above Schlegeis Stausee Reservoir.
+From the edge of the Tux Glacier, the route leads over the Friesenbergscharte ridge at almost 3,000 metres above sea level and past the Friesenbergsee lake before heading downwards towards Schlegeis.
+The stage ends either at the Alpengasthaus Dominikushütte or the Olperer Hütte overlooking the Schlegeis reservoir.

 Day 11: Schlegeis - Stein

-The final stage through Tirol leads from the Dominikus Hütte or the Olperer Hütte to Pfitscherjochhaus and on to Stein, along a route that encompasses 14 kilometres in around four hours.
+The final stage through Tirol leads from the Dominikus Hütte or the Olperer Hütte to Pfitscherjochhaus and on to Stein, along a 14km route that takes around four hours to complete.
 It starts with a gentle climb to Pfitscher Joch, after which you make your descent along a romantic trail to the village of Stein.

 Day 12 - 28: Stein - Venice